njadid/asynch_py/docs/input_output.rst

 If the forcing data is pulled from a database, a corresponding database connection file is used.
 This file requires three queries:

--  Query to pull rainfall data for all link ids present in the database table
+1. Query to pull rainfall data for all link ids present in the database table

--  Inputs: lower unix time, upper unix time -Returned tuples: (unix time, forcing value, link id)
+  -  Inputs: lower unix time, upper unix time
+  - Returned tuples: (unix time, forcing value, link id)

--  Query to pull rainfall data for all link ids upstream from an outlet link
+2. Query to pull rainfall data for all link ids upstream from an outlet link

--  Inputs: outlet link id, lower unix time, upper unix time -Returned tuples: (unix time, forcing value, link id)
+  - Inputs: outlet link id, lower unix time, upper unix time
+  - Returned tuples: (unix time, forcing value, link id)

--  Query to pull a single forcing intensity from the database table
+3. Query to pull a single forcing intensity from the database table

   -  Inputs: none
   -  Returned tuple: (unix time)

 The first and second queries are similar, except that the second pulls only a subset of links from the database table.
 Forcing values are read in blocks from the table, with forcing values coming between the lower (inclusive) and upper (exclusive) unix times available to the queries.
 If a value for a link is not pulled from the database, the value is assumed to be 0.